-But, it doesn’t need to be like this!
 Comparing and switching utilities suppliers can be a quick and easy way to save money on your outgoing costs.
-Here we share our top 4 tips to help you save money on utility bills.
+Here we share our top tips to help you save money on energy bills.

 Switch utility providers